kryptokazz/FreeCallApp/README.md

 - [x] **PUT** `/fields/{fieldId}` - Update a specific field.
 - [x] **DELETE** `/fields/{fieldId}` - Delete a specific field.

+- [ ] **Manage User Authentication**:
+  - Manage user authentication using various methods such as setting a variable like 'isLogged' in the state of each component, using localStorage to save the login information, or implementing a token-based authentication system

+- [ ] **Store Authentication Information**:
+  - Once the user is authenticated, store this information on the client side.
+The common practice is to use cookies to store session information, ensuring that the information is secure.

+- [ ] **Render User Session Page**:
+  - After the user is authenticated, conditionally render the user session page to show the content that can be accessed.
+This can be done by checking the user's authentication status and then rendering the appropriate components or routes.

 ## Additional Functionalities
 - [ ] **GET** `/search` - Implement a general search across various entities.
 - [ ] **POST** `/upload` - Develop an endpoint for uploading files.